-DESCRIPTION CALLERY A Strategic Plan serves as a framework to guide Council and staff in their decision-making process.
-More specifically, the Strategic Plan is a high-level document which identifies a long-term vision and communicates a set of values, goals, and priorities guided by community input.
+GALLERY DESCRIPTION A Strategic Plan serves as a framework to guide Council and staff in their decision-making process.
+More specifically, the Strategic Plan is a highlevel document which identifies a long-term vision and communicates a set of values, goals, and priorities guided by community input.
 The document becomes a tool that Council uses to provide direction to Staff.
 Malahide's strategic plan created in 2015 was designed to guide Council and Township Staff in priority-setting and decision-making for two terms of Council, or until 2022.
-The plan is now expired and a new guiding document is recommended that will facilitate decision-making for the next 10 years.
-In early 2023, a two-part educational and training session on strategic planning was held with Council and a phased approach to updating the strategic plan was adopted by Council (Res.
+The plan is now expired and a new guiding document is recommended that will facilitate decision-making for the next 10 years. the TOWNSHIP of In early 2023, a two-part educational and training session on strategic planning was held with Council and a phased approach to updating the strategic plan was adopted by Council (Res.
 No. 23-212).
+A proud tradition, a bright future.
 A draft of the strategic plan 2023-2033 has been published on the Township's website and the process is currently in the phase where the public can make comments on the draft plan via online surveys or an inperson open house.
-The final phase of this process, to receive public input, finalize the strategic plan and determine the plan for implementation are not likely to occur in 2023 due to time constraints, and therefore, a carry forward amount of \$25,000 is requested for the trategic Plan is a high- n and communicates a community input.
-The ovide direction to Staff. igned to guide Council n-making for two terms ed and a new guiding ion-making for the next g session on strategic oroach to updating the 23-212). een published on the n the phase where the nline surveys or an in- cess, to receive public rmine the plan for ue to time constraints, <section-header></section-header> 2024 Capital 2024 Capital Budget.
-TOTAL REQUEST: \$25,000 Projected 2023 Service Continuity Initiation: Estimated 2023 □ Service Enhancement ☐ Internal Project A carryforward budgetary amount of \$25,000 is requested for 2024.
-This project will be entirely funded from tax levy reserves.
-Completion: 2024 □ New Service □ Third-Party Project
+The final phase of this process, to receive public input, finalize the strategic plan and determine the plan for implementation are not likely to occur in 2023 due to time constraints, and therefore, a carry forward amount of \$25,000 is requested for the 2024 Capital Budget.
+TOTAL REQUEST: \$25,000 Projected 2023 A carryforward budgetary amount of \$25,000 is requested for 2024.
+Initiation: ☐ Service Enhancement This project will be entirely funded from tax levy reserves.
+Estimated 2024 ☐ Third-Party Project Completion: ☐ New Service